chinpeerapat/linebot-openai-agent/README.md

 ## Features

-- Text message processing using Gemini AI in Traditional Chinese
+- Text message processing using OpenAI Agent in Traditional Chinese
-- Image analysis with scientific detail in Traditional Chinese
+- Support for function calling with tools like weather information and translation
 - Integration with LINE Messaging API for easy mobile access
 - Built with FastAPI for efficient asynchronous processing